How ATL works

 To contact your local branch, use the drop-down menu at the bottom of the MyATL panel on the right hand side of the website.

 Conference is the main policy-making body of ATL.
-It meets annually in the week before Easter weekend and is held at a different location each year.
+It meets annually in the week before Easter weekend.

 The 600 members who make up Conference include ATL's Executive Committee, together with representatives elected by the branches.
 The number of representatives each branch can send to Conference depends on how many members it has.
 There are also opportunities for members to attend as observers.